Breadboarding, shaping, slicing, and steelthreading solutions with AI agents

 eg of a requirements output:

-Using the skill, it is possible to have multiple solution directions, and from the Ryan Singer’s terminology, it’s called as a shape.
+Using the skill, it is possible to have multiple solution directions, and from Ryan Singer’s terminology, it’s called a shape.
 It’s deliberately called a shape, and I like it as it’s not as tight to consider it as a solution, yet.
-Each of these shapes, have various “elements” that constitute the solution on a high level.
+Each of these shapes has various “elements” that constitute the solution on a high level.

 Doing a fit check

-Once you have the requirements (R), and then when you have shapes (A), from the shaping terminology, you do what’s called as a fit check.
+Once you have the requirements (R), and then when you have shapes (A), from the shaping terminology, you do what’s called a fit check.
 While doing this, some of the shapes don’t match some or all of the requirements which is fine.
-It need not be, there are no perfect solutions, only tradeoffs.
+There are no perfect solutions, only tradeoffs.
 R x A, is to evaluate if there are any blockers on any directions.
-This is a neat way to do the core of what, I believe a true engineer should be doing: to see the constraints and to figure out a way towards the solution despite the constraints.
+This is a neat way to do the core of what, I believe, a true engineer should be doing: to see the constraints and to figure out a way towards the solution despite the constraints.

 We have two ways to see: (a) how well the requirements are served by the shape, and (b) how well the shape matches the requirements.
 This can be quickly dismissed as merely interchanging the sentence from an active one to a passive one, but it’s not quite so.
 Each of these, is a different view, to give an example, from the ontolo product which I built recently,